Bullmastiffs are handsome, powerful guard dogs who need a very particular home.

 The garden must be secure with a fence high enough so no one from the other side can put their hand over to say hello.
 This could spook your Bullmastiff and they may think their property is under threat.

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 Bullmastiffs need confident, consistent but fair training.
 You’ll never be off duty when it comes down to their training.
-They are strong willed and self-assured but should know what boundaries you set.
+They are strong-willed and self-assured but should know what boundaries you set.

 This breed takes their role as natural guardians very seriously and while there’s no training for this, teaching them to stop once they have alerted their owner to something is essential.